LordEidi/fennel.js/README.md

 **Fennel.js** is beta software and should be handled as such:

+- The development on this project slowed down.
+We are now concentrating on the Go port of [Fennel](https://github.com/swordlordcodingcrew/fennel).
 - The CalDAV part is mostly done and now ready for a first public beta.
 - The CardDAV part is running and now ready for a first public beta as well.